Easy-to-read. Visual. Help sales managers make informed decisions.

 What are widgets and how do they relate to sales dashboards?

 Widgets are like “mini-reports” that visually display data from one or more boards.
 Some widgets are shown as charts or graphs, while others are simply numbers.
+More versatile Work Os platforms will have a variety of widgets to choose from.

 In this “sales insights” dashboard below, you can see 2 different types of widgets pulling data from the month of April: